Q. Who is eligible for the Gilman International Scholarship Program?

 Q. How and when do students need to submit their transcripts?

 A. The Gilman Scholarship Program requires transcript(s) to accompany the students’ application before it can be reviewed by the selection committee and considered for an award.
-All applicants will need to upload an official transcript from their currently enrolled college or university, as well as either an official or unofficial transcript from any institutions the applicant was previously enrolled in as a degree-seeking student.
+All applicants will need to upload either an official or unofficial transcript from their currently enrolled college or university, as well as either an official or unofficial transcript from any institutions the applicant was previously enrolled in as a degree-seeking student.
 Official transcripts can be opened for the purpose of uploading.
 Unofficial transcripts may be issued from your institution or web-based from your student account, but copy and pasted versions are not acceptable.
 If the applicant is a first-year student and does not have a previous record at their current institution, then they will need to upload their high school transcript or previous institution’s transcript along with an enrollment verification letter from their current institution including their in-progress courses.
 Transcripts must be uploaded before the deadline assigned for the current application cycle in order to submit a complete online application.
 Transcripts need to be legible and accurate, as well as rotated correctly, for the selection panelists to review and take the student’s academic background into consideration.
-More information and detailed instructions guiding students through the transcript upload process can be found on the Gilman website’s Instructions for Uploading Transcripts into the Gilman Online Application and in an instructional video.
+More information and detailed instructions guiding students through the transcript upload process can be found on the Gilman website’s Instructions for Uploading Transcripts into the Gilman Online Application.

 Important Reminder: If selected to receive a Gilman Scholarship, the applicant will be required to upload an official transcript from their current institution during the award documentation process.